-A player's JAWS is their career WAR averaged with their 7-year peak WAR (not necessarily consecutive years).
-Note that only batting or pitching WAR are used in determining the averages at a given position; right fielders aren't penalized by the additional value Babe Ruth accumulated as a pitcher, for example.
+A player's JAWS is his career WAR averaged with his 7-year peak WAR (not necessarily consecutive years).
+For non-pitchers, all non-pitching WAR (offense, defense, baserunning) is included in determining the averages, but any pitching WAR they might have accrued is not; right fielders aren't penalized by the additional value Babe Ruth accumulated on the mound, for example.
 The current Hall of Famers are then grouped by position and a position average JAWS is computed.
 For the purposes of comparison, a player is classified at the position where he accrued the most value, which may be different from the position where he played the most games, particularly as players tend to shift to positions of less defensive responsibility as they age.
 Within that process, a first-cut infield vs. outfield determination is made as well.

 For some positions, the averages are skewed due to a lack of enshrined players at that position, so overall HOF average position players are added to that position's average until the total count of actual and average players matches that of the most inducted position (RF, currently 24).